layground/pockaw/README.md

 - [ ] **iOS** *
 - [ ] **MacOS** *
 - [ ] **Linux** **
-> * \* Sponsors and/or donations are expected as Apple Developer Program registration cost dollars a year.
+> * \* Sponsors and/or donations are expected to register to Apple Developer Program.
 > * \** Linux will followed after Windows release is stable.